 Good to know:

-While purchasing a new sim card, you can choose between subscription and prepaid.
-If you prefer a prepaid sim card, you will be able to recharge your credit through prepaid card which are available in all supermarkets, shops, filling stations, etc.
+When purchasing a new sim card, you can choose between subscription and prepaid.
+If you prefer a prepaid sim card, you will be able to recharge your balance through prepaid cards, which are available in all supermarkets, shops, filling stations, etc.

 Good to know: